-There are multiple dental care products available on the market to help promote dog oral hygiene.
+There are multiple dental care products available on the market to help a dog’s oral hygiene.
 These dog teeth cleaning products are great because they allow you to clean your dog’s teeth at home and save you the expense of veterinary bills in the future.
-Many canine teeth cleaning products are easily available at most pet retailers, veterinary offices, and of course on Amazon.
+Many canine teeth cleaning products are easily available at most pet retailers and veterinary offices.

-Just like in our case, the best way to prevent dental problems in dogs is to brush their teeth regularly.
+Just like in our case, the best way to prevent dental problems is to brush the dog’s teeth regularly.
 The motion of brushing the teeth creates abrasive action which helps breakdown dog tartar and plaque.
-Brushing your dog’s teeth regularly also improves gum health by blood circulation to the gum line.
+Brushing your dog’s teeth regularly also improves gums’ health by stimulating the circulation of blood to the gum line.

-Dog toothbrushes are very similar to the ones we use.
-Many dog toothbrushes have bristles at both ends.
-The larger head of the dog toothbrush is best for brushing the canines and pre-molars, while the smaller heads work well to clean teeth further back in the dog’s mouth.
+Dog toothbrushes are similar to the ones we use but many of them have brushes at both ends.
+The larger brush is best for cleaning the canines and pre-molars, while the smaller heads work well to clean teeth further back in the dog’s mouth.

-There are a large variety of toothbrushes you can choose from.
-But almost all of them perform the same way.
-Find one that is appropriate for the size of your dog.
-Dog toothbrushes work best when paired with a good quality dog toothpaste, which we will cover next.
+There is a large variety of toothbrushes you can choose from, but first of all, find one that is appropriate for the size of your dog.
+Dog toothbrushes work best when paired with a good quality dog toothpaste.

-Dog toothpastes are much different from human toothpastes.
-It is very important to note that human toothpastes contain ingredients, like fluoride, that are highly toxic to dogs.
+Dog kinds of toothpaste are much different from human ones.
+It’s very important to know that human toothpaste contains fluoride, which is toxic to dogs.
 These should never be used when brushing your dog’s teeth.
-Most pet friendly toothpastes from reputed brands are available at local pet stores, on Amazon, or through your veterinarian.
-These dog toothpastes act either by abrasive compounds or with the assistance of enzymes.
-The abrasive ingredients work to chip away developing plaque on dogs teeth and tartar.
-Enzymatic toothpastes have ingredients that breakdown the dog tartar buildup on the teeth.
+Dog toothpaste formulas act either by abrasive compounds or with the assistance of enzymes.
+The abrasive ingredients work to chip away developing plaque on dogs’ teeth and tartar.

-A huge benefit of these dog toothpastes is that they are edible and do not require rinsing.
-For maximum effectiveness, your dog’s teeth should be brushed on a daily basis.
+A huge benefit of these dog toothpaste is that they are edible and do not require rinsing.
+For maximum effectiveness, your dog’s teeth should be brushed daily.

-To make dog teeth cleaning easier, most dog toothpastes come in a variety of flavors.
-The most common ones are beef flavored dog toothpaste, chicken flavored dog toothpaste, mint flavored dog toothpaste or peanut butter flavored dog toothpaste.
-Increasing the palatability of the dog toothpaste makes brushing your dog’s teeth even easier.
+To make dog teeth cleaning easier, most dog toothpaste comes in a variety of flavors, and the most common ones are beef, chicken, mint, or peanut butter.
+A tasty toothpaste makes brushing even easier.
 They think they’re getting a treat with each cleaning!

 Dental Spray for Dogs

-Dog dental sprays work similar to dog toothpaste but without the manual labor.
-Most dog dental sprays have enzymes within the liquid.
-These enzymes help to slowly breakdown plaque and tartar build-up on the dog’s teeth.
+Dog dental sprays work similar to dog toothpaste but without manual labor.
+Most dog dental sprays have enzymes within the liquid that help to slowly breakdown plaque and tartar build-up.
 These products are alcohol-free and do not require rinsing.
-Most dog dental sprays typically come in mint flavors that have the added bonus of reducing stinky dog breath.
+Most dog dental sprays typically come in mint flavors that also reduce smelly dog breath.

-Most dog dental sprays are recommended for use on a daily basis.
-The bottles are attached with pumps that create a fine spray.
+Most dog dental sprays are recommended for use daily.
+The bottles are attached to pumps that create a fine spray.
 The pump should be aimed at the dog’s mouth and administered according to the directions on the spray bottle.
 To make it easier, some dental sprays can be applied to your dog’s favorite chew toys before playtime.

 Dental Wipes for Dogs

-Some dogs will not tolerate having a dog toothbrush in their mouth, they will consider it a toy, especially dogs that have not been trained to tolerate teeth brushing from an early age.
-This is where dog dental wipes excel.
-Dog dental wipes are convenient in the way that they are essentially an all-in-one product.
+Some dogs will not tolerate having a dog toothbrush in their mouth, they will consider it a toy, especially dogs that have not been trained from an early age.
+This is where dog dental wipes come to your help.
+They are a convenient all-in-one product.
 These wipes are textured to be abrasive, but also soft as to prevent damage to the dog’s mouth.

 Dental wipes work well in dogs who may have a sensitive mouth and cannot tolerate manual brushing.
-Most products contain enzymes to reduce plaque build-up on dog’s teeth and freshen up the dog breath.
-The only downside to using dog dental wipes is that you must use your fingers to clean your dog’s teeth.
+Most products contain enzymes to reduce plaque build-up on the dog’s teeth and freshen up the dog’s breath.
+The only downside to using dog dental wipes is that you must use your fingers to clean every teeth.
 You need to be very cautious as this can accidentally lead to dog bites.

 Dog Teeth Cleaning Toys

 Toys are one of the easiest methods of cleaning your dog’s teeth because they require almost no effort on your part.
-Plus, your dog gets to have a lot of fun while unknowingly getting his teeth cleaned.
+Plus, your dog gets to have a lot of fun while unknowingly cleaning his teet.
 Many toys are advertised specifically for dog dental health.
 These toys will have raised portions or hard stubbly surfaces.
-This maximizes the abrasive action of the toy as your dog chews on it.
+This maximizes the abrasive action of the toy as your dog chews it.

-Technically speaking, any toy that encourages chewing will have a teeth cleaning effect.
+Technically speaking, any toy that encourages chewing will have teeth cleaning effect.
 The action of chewing alone causes the material to rub against the teeth, chipping away plaque and tartar.
 Some toys are designed to be paired with a dog toothpaste or dog dental gel to maximize the cleaning action.
-Most dental toys for dogs are made with a hardened material.

-For senior dogs or dogs with sensitive mouths, you may want to opt for a softer toy, such as a rope toy.
+For seniors or dogs with sensitive mouths, you may want to choose a softer toy, such as a rope toy.
 As with any toy, be sure to monitor your dog during play.
 Dog toys should be large enough to avoid being swallowed and should be durable enough to prevent pieces from breaking off.

 Dental Chews for Dogs

 Dog dental chews and treats are another great alternative to manually cleaning your dog’s teeth.
-They are designed to be extremely palatable for your pet and highly digestible.
+They are designed to be extremely tasty for your pet and highly digestible.
 These dental treats come in several varieties and work by encouraging your dog to chew on them.
-The act of chewing significantly reduces the amount of plaque and tartar build up.
-Some treats are coated with a compound that breaks down the tartar buildup on dog’s teeth.
+The act of chewing significantly reduces the amount of plaque and tartar build-up.
+Some treats are coated with a compound that breaks down the tartar on a dog’s teeth.
 Several top brands also include chemicals and natural additives in these chews to improve your dog’s breath.

 With any dog treat, special precautions should be taken.
 Due to their edible nature, these treats may not be suitable for dogs with sensitive stomachs or food allergies.
-Follow the directions on the bag closely and discontinue the treats if any diarrhea or vomiting occurs.
+Follow the directions on the product closely and stop serving the treats if any diarrhea or vomiting occurs.

 Prescription Dental Diet for Dogs

-Prescription diets that are specially created for dog dental care and are available through your veterinarian.
+Prescription diets are specially created for dog dental care and are available through your veterinarian.
 The most common brands sold in veterinary offices are Hill’s, Purina, and Royal Canin.
-Dental diet for dogs replicate brushing your dog’s teeth by creating an abrasive action while chewing.
+Dental diet for dogs replicates brushing your dog’s teeth by creating an abrasive action while chewing.

-The only downside to these diets is that they must be prescribed and purchased through a veterinarian or another veterinary product distributor.
-Most veterinarians will sell these products within their hospitals.
+The only downside to these diets is that is best to be prescribed and purchased through a veterinarian.

-Using a water additive for dogs is another simple approach to ensure good dental hygiene without brushing your dog’s teeth.
+Using a water additive is another simple approach to ensure good dental hygiene.
 These solutions are added daily to your dog’s water bowl.
-Water additive for dogs contain various compounds that break down tartar and plaque on dog’s teeth.
+Water additive for dogs contains various compounds that break down tartar and plaque on the dog’s teeth.
 They have the added benefit of improving your dog’s breath too.
 The water additive must be used daily for full effectiveness.

 Precaution should be taken as some dogs are sensitive to changes in their water.
-The change in the odor or taste of the water may cause the dog to become reluctant to drink.
-If this is the case, water additives should be discontinued immediately and alternative methods that are already discussed should be utilized.
+The change in the odor or taste of the water may cause the dog to become reticent to drink.
+If this is the case, water additives administration should be stopped immediately.

-Dental gel for dogs work in a similar way to dental sprays.
-In that, they coat the teeth to break down build up without having to actually brush your dog’s teeth.
-Unlike dental sprays, the gel must be applied directly to the teeth for maximum effectiveness.
-Most dental gel for dogs are dual action, reducing tartar build up and also improving the dog’s breath.
+Dental gel for dogs works similarly to dental sprays.
+They coat the teeth to break down the build-up tartar without having to brush your dog’s teeth.
+Unlike dental sprays, the gel must be applied directly to the teeth for good results.
+Most dental gels for dogs have dual-action, reducing tartar, and also improving the dog’s breath.

 Some products also offer the added benefit of soothing oral irritations, like gum inflammation.
-Most products require daily use for the first month or two and then only need to be used couple of times a week.
-Dog dental gel also requires manual application.
+Most products require daily use for the first month and after that only a couple of times a week.
+Dog dental gel also requires a manual application.
 So be cautious if you are applying them with your fingers.

 Dog Dental Care Kit

 Cleaning your dog’s teeth is even simpler with the purchase of an oral care kit.
-These dog dental kits are sold by most pet retail stores and often veterinary offices.
-Most dental care kits for dogs come with a combination of a dog toothbrush and dog toothpaste.
-Some even include dental gels as well.
+These dog dental kits are sold by most pet retail stores and veterinary offices.
+Most of them come with a combination of a dog toothbrush, dog toothpaste, and dental gels as well.

-Typically, they are more cost effective and come in several varieties.
-Most include a standard dog toothbrush while others come with a simple fingertip brush.
+Generally, they are more cost-effective and come in several varieties.
 There are various flavor options for dog toothpaste depending on your dog’s preferences.
 This can be a good first-timer kit to see what suits your dogs’ routine.

 Depending on the severity of your dog’s dental disease, professional intervention may be required.
 The need for dog teeth cleaning is usually determined by your veterinarian during your dog’s annual check-up.
-Your veterinarian will take a close look inside your dog’s mouth for any signs of dental disease or infections.
+Your veterinarian will take a close look at any signs of tartar or plaque deposits, dental diseases, or infections.

-The veterinarian will look for signs of dental disease in your dog before recommending a thorough teeth cleaning session.
-As a dog owner, you should be aware of the following signs that indicate dental problems in a dog.
+The veterinarian will look for signs of dental disease in your dog before recommending a thorough tooth cleaning session.
+As a dog owner, you should be aware of the following signs that indicate dental problems: